PetervanLunteren/EcoAssist/markdown/install-from-zip/windows.md

 # Steps to install EcoAssist from ZIP file

 The below steps are ment for EcoAssist users that can't execute the normal install due to unstable internet or security issues.
-The normal install is preferred since it performs additional checks and automates the process.
+The normal install is preferred since it is much quicker, performs additional checks, and automates the whole process.
 If you haven't tried the [normal install](https://addaxdatascience.com/ecoassist-windows/) yet, please try that first.

 Follow the following steps to install EcoAssist from ZIP file.
 1. Download the ZIP file from [this direct download link](https://drive.google.com/uc?export=download&id=1i0v4MgfFhp5RbK6pBseyaYawP1B6hglr).